SAP-samples/teched2022-XP281/exercises/1/README.md

 ## Exercise: Concept

 The solution to be built is based on a synergy and native integration between the SAP Alert Notification Service and  SAP Automation Pilot as integrating their existing capabilities for Ops automation and Alerting in SAP BTP we can build the needed SAPUI5 Web App health check monitoring.
+Using those powerful primitives of those services, interaction with complex app API and real-user-like monitoring can be easily achieved just as well.

 The architecture design covers the assumptions as listed below:
 - There is an application health-check endpoint that to be called regularly